 Health coaching can make a big difference in diabetes management.
 A Health Advisor is even better.
 Learn what the difference is here.

-Many people living with diabetes struggle to cope with life's demands and inadvertently develop lifestyle habits that affect their health.
+Many people living with diabetes develop mental health barriers that keep them from meeting life’s demands.
 While there are standard medical protocols to diagnose and treat diabetes, working with a health coach to help manage diabetes is not as common.

 Health coaches are often seen as wellness experts on behavior change, health, and motivation.
 Here's what research has to say about the value of health coaching and its impact on diabetes.

 Health coaching is a practice that examines wellness as a whole by evaluating lifestyle and dietary factors.
 Health coaches often act as cheerleaders who provide the knowledge, skills, and tools needed to take charge of self-care and well-being.
 Chronic health conditions — particularly heart disease and diabetes — are primarily driven by behavior and lifestyle patterns.
 Health coaching can help people with type 2 diabetes discover ways to manage blood sugar better.

 Some studies have pointed out that health coaching can help patients improve their HbA1c by about 0.3–0.6% within 4–6 months.
 Additionally, more than 79% of coaching participants stated their coach helped them better manage their diabetes, and more than half expressed interest in receiving further coaching.